UniversalDependencies/docs/treebanks/en-comparison.md

     </td>
     <td width="8%" valign="top">
       <ul>
-      <li>This corpus contains 90 lemmas tagged as pronouns (PRON): a, all, anybody, anyone, anything, be, bumpa, cha, de, dem, dere, dese, dey, dis, dwww, everybody, everyone, everything, ge, ha, haf, he, hee, her, hers, herself, him, himself, his, hiss, i, it, its, itself, jwww, le, me, mine, my, myself, nobody, noone, nothing, one, our, ours, ourselves, rwww, sh, she, some, somebody, someone, something, swww, th, that, the, theirs, them, themselves, there, these, they, this, those, to, twww, u, uhhuh, uhoh, uhuh, uma, us, w, we, whaddya, what, whatever, which, who, whoever, whom, whose, y, ya, you, your, yours, yourself</li>
+      <li>This corpus contains 101 lemmas tagged as pronouns (PRON): a, all, any, anybody, anyone, anything, anywhere, be, bumpa, cha, dart, de, dem, dere, dese, dey, dis, dwww, everybody, everyone, everything, ge, ha, haf, he, hee, her, here, hers, herself, him, himself, his, hiss, i, it, its, itself, jwww, le, me, mine, more, my, myself, nobody, noone, nothing, nowhere, one, other, others, our, ours, ourselves, rwww, self, sh, she, some, somebody, someone, something, swww, th, that, the, their, theirs, them, themselves, there, these, they, thing, this, those, to, twww, u, uhhuh, uhoh, uhuh, uma, us, w, we, whaddya, what, whatever, which, who, whoever, whom, whose, y, ya, you, your, yours, yourself</li>
       </ul>
     </td>
     <td width="8%" valign="top">